 Then there are the tracks that seem to have one foot in either camp.
 These are also pretty fascinating as often they have elements of jungle (ragga vocal samples and dub basslines) sitting alongside elements of hardcore (sped up chipmunk vocals and synth stabs).
 “Survival’ by Noise Factory is a great example of this in action and ends up sounding like a conversation between the worlds of jungle and hardcore as the two elements appear side by side with each other alternating throughout the track.

 Finally I think some mention has to be made of the album artwork which is certainly very characteristic of the early 90’s fantasy themed rave art found on flyers for mega raves such as Fantazia and Dreamscape.
-It has a sci-fi feel to it with a bit of schlock horror thrown in for good measure.
+It has a futuristic sci-fi feel to it with a bit of old school horror thrown in for good measure.
 The main image depicts some kind of good versus evil challenge going on between man and beast for a giant chess piece which, with the benefit of hindsight, could be seen as representing the musical battle taking place at the time for the direction hardcore was heading in.
 The dark side of jungle and drum and bass on one side or the lighter side of happy hardcore on the other.
 As the tracks on this album show ultimately it was a battle that The Dark Side won.